 March 4, 1908: The Collinwood School Fire, near Cleveland, killed 173 pupils, two teachers, and one firefighter.

-1914 – 1918: World War I occurs.
-Camp Sherman is constructed to train army troops.
+1914 - 1918: World War I occurs.
+Camp Sherman was constructed to train army troops.
 During the encampment and training, approximately 1,200 troops died of the Influenza Epidemic of 1918.

 1925: The dirigible Shenandoah crashed while touring the United States.
 The crash occurred in Ava, Ohio, and killed 14 people.